Pressure Forming

 vs Injection Molding

-vs CNC Machining (from solid plastic)
+vs CNC Machining (plastics)

 Design Considerations